 - Cortisone injections – your physician may offer a cortisone shot at the location of your muscle pain if your pain is extreme or debilitating.

 If after several months you are still struggling with upper back muscle pain, you may want to consider your other options.
-Contact Laser Spine Institute to learn about our minimally invasive outpatient procedures and to receive a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn about our minimally invasive outpatient procedures.